-All major Asian stock markets have opened the day with significant gains.
-Stock markets in Indonesia (up 2%), China (up 1.1%), Singapore (up 1%) and Japan (up 1%) are leading the pack of gainers.
-Following the positive sentiment across the continent, Indian stock markets have also opened the day on a strong note.
-Stocks from realty, capital goods and IT space are leading the gains.
+All major Asian stock markets have opened the day on a strong note with stock markets in South Korea (up 2.5%), Indonesia (up 2.1%) and Taiwan (up 1.7%) leading the gains.
+The Indian stock markets have also opened the day on a firm note.
+Stocks in the metal and realty space are leading the gains.